thinktecture/relayserver/docs/glossary.md

 # Glossary

-When you are new to **RelayServer** or are coming from an older version, there can be a lot of words to learn.
+When you are new to **RelayServer** or coming from an older version, there can be a lot of words to learn.
 This glossary aims to give you a 25.000-feet overview of common terms and what they mean in the context of RelayServer.

 [C](#c) | [I](#i) | [R](#r) | [T](#t)